Area Programs (Click Here)

 The Charles Dolo Coker Scholarship Foundation Inc. is a non-profit organization whose mission is to assist youth in their musical training, and to nurture the seeds of Jazz proficiency

 Our annual April Tribute to Dolo Concert introduces our scholarship competition winners as they demonstrate their extraordinary talents.
 We also conduct a Jazz Clinic each February, where students and their families can learn directly from a panel of jazz greats, and a Jazz Showcase where established pros and up-and-coming stars can be seen, heard, and enjoyed.
-For more information call (323) 935-1374 or (562) 762-6441.
+For more information for 2021 call (323) 935-1374 or (562) 762-6441.